kihosuh/nips_2017/README.md

 - **Geometric Deep Learning on Graphs and Manifolds** by Michael Bronstein, Joan Bruna, arthur szlam, Xavier Bresson, Yann LeCun

   Facebook_Video · Youtube · Slides

+  - This website is a treasure box for geometric deep learning.
+Check it out: http://geometricdeeplearning.com/

 ## Symposiums